 If you were to ask the average Christian how disciples are made, the conversation almost always turns to a small group gathering.
 "We have a great Sunday school department," or "We have small groups that meet throughout the week."
-While disciples are made in community, that's not the extent of disciple making.
+While disciples are made in community, that's not the extent of disciple-making.

-Here's a great question for every Christian: "How did Jesus disciple the twelve?"
+Here's a great question for every Christian: "How did Jesus disciple the 12?"
 Did He meet with them for a Bible study once a week?
 What did He do?

-Several years ago, our staff made the disciple making approach of Christ the central focus of our staff retreat.
-We wrote down everything that we saw Jesus teaching, modeling, or doing with the twelve.
+Many years ago, the staff team I was leading focused on the disciple-making approach of Christ during our staff retreat.
+We wrote down everything we saw Jesus teaching, modeling, or doing with the 12.
 We also wrote down how Paul discipled Timothy, Titus, John Mark, and others.
 After compiling our list, we grouped the statements under four main headings.
-When finished, we wrote the following statement:
+When we finished, we wrote the following statement:

-Disciples are made when people pursue Christ by loving God, uniting with believers, serving the world, and entrusting the Gospel.
+Disciples are made when people pursue Christ by loving God, uniting with believers, serving the world, and entrusting the gospel.